rickmurdock/notes/Java/JDBCAndTransactional.md

 }
 ```

-Notice that the package for this class is com.example.aggregate.model.
-It is common practice to put the JavaBeans that model database tables in a domain or model subpackage.
+Notice that the package for this class is `com.example.aggregate.model`.
+It is common practice to put the JavaBeans that model database tables in a `domain` or `model` subpackage.

-Person Repository Interface
+## Person Repository Interface

-We will define a PersonRepository interface which defines the contract we'll use to talk to the repository.
+We will define a `PersonRepository` interface which defines the contract we'll use to talk to the repository.

 ```java
 package com.example.aggregate.respository;